Samillion/skyforge-yagpdb/README.md

 ```

 # PvP Auto Announce
+This command will automatically announce the active PvP maps in the channel you specify on your Discord server during happy hours.

 To install this custom command:
 - Login to your YAGPDB Dashboard. ([Here](https://yagpdb.xyz/manage))
 - Navigate to Core -> Custom Commands.